-InSight Crime, a think tank dedicated to the study of organized crime and citizen security in the Americas, is seeking interns and investigators to join its dynamic, multinational team.
+InSight Crime, a think tank dedicated to the study of organized crime and citizen security in the Americas, is seeking Community Manager, Interns and Investigators to join its dynamic, multinational team.

 InSight Crime is looking for investigators, with backgrounds in either journalism, field research programmes, NGOs, or government entities.
 We are offering a 12-month contract worth between $800 and $2500 a month depending on experience and time commitment, with the possibility of this being extended.

 - Write articles/reports to the highest standards, following the InSight Crime style manual

 - Investigate 15 different criminal economies tracked by InSight Crime.